Long-Term Disability Qualifications

 - Irritable bowel syndrome (IBS)

-Symptoms may be so severe that they prevent a person from working.
+Symptoms like abdominal pain, digestive issues, and fatigue may be so severe that they prevent a person from working.

 The endocrine system is composed of the body’s hormones and controls all of the different biological processes.
-When the endocrine system stops working properly, many physical complications may occur.
+When the endocrine system stops working properly, patients may experience complications.

-Examples of endocrine disorders that often qualify for long-term disability coverage include hyperglycemia, diabetes mellitus, and thyroid gland disorders.
+Examples of endocrine disorders that may meet long-term disability qualifications include hyperglycemia, diabetes, and thyroid gland disorders.

 - Coronary artery disease